Information Extraction in Low-Resource Scenarios: Survey and Perspective: Benchmarks and Applications

 \subsection{Applications}

-In this section, we propose some promising applications of low-resource KE, and summarize them into two aspects.
+We propose some promising applications of low-resource {\ours}, and summarize them into two aspects.

 (1) \emph{Domain-specific Applications} \cite{J2018_IE-Application}.
-On the one hand, low-resource KE has been widely investigated for information-related tasks in NLP and KG construction.
-With the continuous emergence of knowledge from various domains, such as health care, natural science, and finance, it is challenging to annotate named entities, relations, and events promptly on a large scale.
-Thus, low-resource KE plays a critical role in these specific domains.
+With the continuous emergence of knowledge from various domains, such as health care, natural science, and finance, it's challenging to annotate large-scale structured knowledge.
+Especially for specific domains involving data privacy, where sufficient labeled data is not available, low-resource {\ours} is naturally crucial.

 (2) \emph{Knowledge-intensive Tasks} \cite{TNNLS2022_KE-Application}.
-On the other hand, low-resource KE has the potential ability to enhance knowledge-intensive tasks such as KG-based QA, fact verification, data-to-text generation, commonsense reasoning and so on.
-Intuitively, those tasks require background KG for reasoning; however, collecting high-quality KGs across domains and tasks is cumbersome and time-consuming.
-Low-resource KE can enable efficiently collecting diverse knowledge across resources and simultaneously enhance performance on knowledge-intensive tasks.
+Low-resource {\ours} has the potential to enhance knowledge-intensive tasks such as KG-based QA, fact verification, text-to-structure generation, and commonsense reasoning.
+Intuitively, those tasks require background KG for reasoning; however, collecting high-quality KGs is cumbersome and time-consuming.
+Low-resource {\ours} can efficiently collect diverse knowledge across resources and simultaneously enhance performance.